surahman/MCQ-Platform/pkg/http/graph/resolvers/README.md

 }
 ```

 _Response:_ A paged statistics response will be returned on a successful request.
 The following page of data can be
-accessed by appending the query string in the `Links.NextPage` to the base request URI that consists of the endpoint URI
+accessed by appending updating the query to include the returned `nextPage.cursor` and the `nextPage.pageSize`.
-with the `Quiz ID` in the path.

 ```json
 {